-For non-stop travel to the US it is recommended that passengers arrive no later than two and a half to three hours prior to their flight's scheduled departure time to allow for any delays at check-in, security screening as well as the clearance process with US Customs and Border Protection.
+For non-stop travel to the US it is recommended that passengers arrive no later than three hours prior to their flight's scheduled departure time to allow for any delays at check-in, security screening as well as the clearance process with US Customs and Border Protection.
 Please confirm recommended and required check in times with your airline directly.

 After you have checked-in with your airline for your non-stop flight to the US, you will remain on Departures Level 2 and proceed south, passing the Delta check-in counters and entering a wide corridor where you will pass WestJet (US) check-in counters.
 After dropping your checked bags on the appropriate bag drop belt you will continue south to go through the screening process.
 Following that, you will be processed through US Customs and Border Protection (USCBP) and continue in to our US Departures Lounge.

 You are now able to use dedicated automated passport control (APC) kiosks at EIA.
 These kiosks are designed to help expedite your time through customs in the US.

 If you are travelling to the US, new kiosks have been provided by US Customs and Border Protection (USCBP) to speed your entry and improve security.

 Just read the onscreen instructions to see the five easy steps:

 - Take your photo with the camera on the kiosk

 - Answer the customs declaration on the touchscreen

 - Take the receipt to a USCBP Officer